jonasmiederer/EKS-Presentation/slides.md

 transition: slide-left
 ---

-# accessing service for development :

-- kubectl proxy : Let you perform http query to get cluster information an reach services direclty (with e.g curl)
-- kubectl port-forward : for tunneling specific ports
+## Cluster access

+- `kubectl proxy`: Starts a proxy to the K8s API server in order to communicate with the API for example via curl, wget, ...
+- `kubectl port-forward`: Tunnels specific local port to the port of a pod/service in the cluster
-- kubefwd : Create port forward for en entire namespace automatically and managing your local host file to resolve dns name
+- `kubefwd`: Create port forwarding for en entire namespace automatically and managing your local host file to resolve DNS names
 ---
 transition: slide-left
 ---

-# Deployment scripting
+## Deployment scripting

-- kubctl command : Command line to create deployment, service etc...
+- kubctl command: Command line to create deployment, service etc...
-- kubctl yaml file : Deployment as code
+- kubctl yaml file: Deployment as code
-- helm chart : Templating system like terragrunt (for terraform)
-- terraform : Can run helm chart too !
+- Helm chart: Tool for templating, packaging & configuration of Kubernetes applicatations (similar to terragrunt for terraform)
+- Terraform: Can manage Kubernetes resources and Helm charts as well

 ---
 transition: slide-left
+title: EKS
+layout: center
+class: text-center
 ---

 # EKS

+What is EKS and how can we use it?
+---
+transition: slide-left
+---

+## What is EKS

 Elastic Kubernetes Service (EKS) is the managed Kubernetes service provided by AWS.
 It automatically manages the availability & scalability of the Kubernetes control plane nodes, storing cluster data etc.